munazzaznoor/VR_Industrial_Training/README.md

 # VR_Industrial_Training
+Unfortunately, due to the confidential nature of the company, I am unable to share the project publicly.
 The goal of this project is to provide industrial training in virtual reality technology.

 Meta Quest 2 with controllers.